-Michael Goo is a Principal at Waxman Strategies, where he helps lead our environmental practice’s federal policy portfolio.
+Michael Goo is a Managing Director at Waxman Strategies, where he helps lead our environmental practice’s federal policy portfolio.
 Michael provides our clients with expertise on a wide range of energy and environmental issues.
 He previously worked for Chairman Henry Waxman as Staff Director for the House Energy and Commerce Environment Subcommittee during the 114th Congress, in 2014.

 Following Chairman Waxman’s retirement, he continued working for the current Chairman of the House Committee on Energy and Commerce, Frank Pallone, until his departure from Congress in 2015.